 The speeds above were tested on our 100 Mbps connections and as you can see, Surfshark outperforms ExpressVPN when connected to servers in the US (nearest to where we’re located), UK, and Germany.

-Surfshark has over 3200 servers in 100 countries while ExpressVPN has over 3000 in 94 countries.
+Surfshark has 3,200+ servers in 100 countries while ExpressVPN has 3,000+ servers in 105 countries.
 The protocols we used while testing the servers were WireGuard on Surfshark and Lightway on ExpressVPN.
 They’re both faster and safer than other protocols like OpenVPN and IKEv2.

 Surfshark download speed when connected to a server in the USA.